bossjones/codegen-lab/ai_docs/wip/TOOL_ARGUMENT_DESCRIPTION_AUDIT.md

-# MCP Tool Decorator Argument Description Audit for prompt_library.py
+# MCP Tool and Resource Decorator Argument Description Audit for prompt_library.py

-This checklist is designed to audit functions decorated with `@mcp.tool` in the `prompt_library.py` file to ensure they have proper descriptions, argument annotations, and follow best practices.
+This checklist is designed to audit functions decorated with `@mcp.tool` or `@mcp.resource` in the `prompt_library.py` file to ensure they have proper descriptions, argument annotations, and follow best practices.

-## Tool Decorator Checklist for prompt_library.py
+## Tool and Resource Decorator Checklist for prompt_library.py

-### Basic Tool Configuration
+### Basic Configuration

-- [ ] Tool has a descriptive name (either via `name` parameter or function name)
+- [ ] Has a descriptive name (either via `name` parameter or function name)
-- [ ] Tool has a comprehensive description in the decorator or docstring
+- [ ] Has a comprehensive description in the decorator or docstring
-- [ ] Tool has a proper return type annotation
+- [ ] Has a proper return type annotation (using Union for error/success return types)
-- [ ] Tool has a docstring that explains its purpose and behavior
+- [ ] Has a docstring that explains its purpose and behavior

 ### Function Arguments